sahibzada-allahyar/YC-Killer/Agentic-Hospital/README.md

 # Agentic Hospital

+> Democratizing access to Cambridge Doctor level medical care for the underprivileged in developing countries.

 A sophisticated multi-agent healthcare system developed by Sahibzada A at Singularity Research, an organization dedicated to democratizing AI through open source.
 This system leverages Large Language Models (LLMs) to create an adaptive collaboration framework for medical decision-making, where multiple AI agents work together to provide comprehensive healthcare advice.
 The aim is to provide top tier healthcare access to everyone across the globe.

 ## Project Structure